Frequently asked questions

 How can I support the South Coast Arts Trail?

-I would like to host an exhibit.
-How do I find out about hosting an exhibition?
+I would like to host an exhibition.
+How do I find out about hosting one?

 I’m a local South Coast business – how do I become part of the South Coast Arts trail?